OPPMAKR Breakfast Event: The Art of Survival for Iranian Companies

 - Together is better

 In times of financial instability and uncertainty, business owners should come together more often to discuss the latest trends and opportunities.
-They also might be willing to barter their services to face the liquidation challenge, as well as creating larger economical colonies to exchange resources.
+They also might be willing to swap their services to face the liquidation challenge, as well as creating larger economic colonies to exchange resources.